mbrio/react-boilerplate/README.md

 ### Flux

-Flux is handled by Reflux in React Boilerplate and it's files reside in multiple locations; all data stores reside in *src/stores*; and all actions reside in *src/actions*.
+Flux is handled by Fluxxor in React Boilerplate and it's files reside in multiple locations; all data stores reside in *src/stores*; all actions reside in *src/actions*; all constants reside in *src/constants*; and the app's Flux configuration resides at *src/flux.jsx*.

 For this example I use immutable data in the Flux store, it is not necessary, but is a suggested practice, feel free to remove this if required.